A Note on Sharpened Singular Adams-Type Inequalities: Introduction and main results

-Later, this result was again generalized in \cite[Theorem 1.1]{MR4077698} into the arbitrary Sobolev space $ W^{m,\frac{n}{m}}(\mathbb{R}^n)$.
+Later, this result was again generalized in \cite[Theorem 1.1]{Zhang-Li-Chen-2020} into the arbitrary Sobolev space $ W^{m,\frac{n}{m}}(\mathbb{R}^n)$.
 Explicitly, they proved a strengthened version of the singular Adams' inequality as follows: let $\tau>0$, then

 for all $m\in\mathbb{N}$ with $m<n$ and $\alpha\in[0,n)$.
 It has been observed that the inequality \eqref{eq1.10} was not sharpened yet.
-Moreover, the existence and nonexistence of extremal functions for sharp Adams' inequalities can be found in some recent articles (see \cite{MR2483717, MR4456210, MR4085878, MR4684386}).
+Moreover, the existence and nonexistence of extremal functions for sharp Adams' inequalities can be found in some recent articles (see \cite{Lu-Yang-2009, Chen-Lu-Zhu-2022, Chen-Lu-Zhu-2020, Zhang-Chen-2023}).

 In recent years, Adams' type inequalities have been widely studied by many authors across diverse domains such as Hyperbolic spaces, Lorentz spaces, CR spheres, compact Riemannian manifolds, and so on.
-In this context, we cite some delightful works captured in \cite{MR3452717, MR2775895, MR1236762}.
-For the applications of Adams' inequalities in the analysis of elliptic PDEs, we also refer to some notable articles \cite{MR3405820, MR3836127,MR3392892}.
+In this context, we cite some delightful works captured in \cite{Karmakar-Sandeep-2016, Fontana-Morpurgo-2011, Fontana-1993} and the references therein.
+For applications of Adams' inequalities in the analysis of elliptic PDEs, we also refer to some notable articles \cite{do O-Macedo-2015, Chen-Li-Lu-Zhang-2018, Bao-Lam-Lu-2016}.

-It is worth mentioning that the concentration-compactness principle was first studied in higher-order Sobolev spaces in \cite[Theorem 1]{MR3247386}.
-Later, on exploiting the Hilbert structure of $W^{2,2}(\mathbb{R}^4)$, in \cite{MR3836127} authors established a sharp singular concentration-compactness principle and as an application they studied a class of biharmonic equations in dimension four.
-Then, it was fully extended into whole space $\mathbb{R}^n$ in \cite{MR3959499}.
-His result can be read as follows: let $u_k\rightharpoonup u$ weakly in $W^{m,\frac{n}{m}}(\mathbb{R}^n)$ with $u\neq 0$, $\|u_k\|_{m,\frac{n}{m}}\leq 1$ and
+It is worth mentioning that the concentration-compactness principle was first studied in higher-order Sobolev spaces in \cite[Theorem 1]{do O-Macedo-2014}.
+Later, on exploiting the Hilbert structure of $W^{2,2}(\mathbb{R}^4)$, the authors \cite{Chen-Li-Lu-Zhang-2018} established a sharp singular concentration-compactness principle and, as an application, they studied a class of biharmonic equations in dimension four.
+Then, it was fully extended to the entire space $\mathbb{R}^n$ in \cite{Nguyen-2019} and this result can be read as follows: let $u_k\rightharpoonup u$ weakly in $W^{m,\frac{n}{m}}(\mathbb{R}^n)$ with $u\neq 0$, $\|u_k\|_{m,\frac{n}{m}}\leq 1$ and then it holds that